dcSpark/shinkai-slackbot-python/README.md

 # install packages
 pip install -r requirements.txt

-# make sure to install shinkai_message_pyo3-0.1.6-cp38-abi3-macosx_11_0_arm64.whl lib which is not available in pip yet
+# make sure to install shinkai_message_pyo3-0.1.6-cp38-abi3-macosx_11_0_arm64.whl lib or compile one dedicated for your OS
 pip install shinkai_message_pyo3-0.1.6-cp38-abi3-macosx_11_0_arm64.whl

 # in case the lib needs to be reinstalled, use --force-reinstall